Minnesota National Guard returns from Middle East to a changed America

 That's a tough one.

-But Kennedy’s past year has had so many low points.
-Was the lowest when, while she was in Ft.
-Hood, Texas, about to head overseas, three fellow members of the Guard died in a helicopter crash outside St. Cloud?
-Or was it when Iranian missiles in January rocketed into American military bases in Iraq that housed fellow Minnesota soldiers?
+But Kennedy's past year has had so many low points.
+Was it when Iranian missiles in January rocketed into American military bases in Iraq that housed fellow Minnesota soldiers?

 Was it when, as America shut down due to a terrifying virus, she worried how her five children would weather a global pandemic without mom?
-Or when, as she heard of toilet-paper shortages back home, rockets struck Camp Taji in Iraq, killing two American service members, including a California soldier serving under Kennedy’s brigade?
+Or when rockets struck Camp Taji in Iraq, killing two American service members, including a California soldier serving under Kennedy's brigade?

-If Kennedy had to pick one low moment from her year away from home, though, it probably came in June.
-It was a couple weeks after George Floyd’s death.
-She was at Camp Buehring, the American military base in Kuwait, where she was in charge of administrative duties like payroll.
+If Kennedy, a single mom of five who range in age from 28 to 3, had to pick one low moment from her yearlong deployment, though, it probably came in June, a couple of weeks after George Floyd's death.

 She got two calls from home.
-One was her next-door neighbor.
-The neighbor, whose son was a Minneapolis police officer, was crying; she feared for her son’s safety.
-The other was Kennedy’s own son.
+One was her next-door neighbor, whose son was a Minneapolis police officer.
+The neighbor was crying; she feared for her son's safety.
+The other was Kennedy's own son.
 The 10-year-old was crying, too.
-It was as if racial lines were being drawn among friends he’d had since preschool.
-“What’s wrong with my skin?” he asked his mom.
-She just wanted to hug him and say, “It’s OK to be you.”
+It was as if racial lines were being drawn among friends he'd had since preschool.
+"What's wrong with my skin?" he asked his mom, half a world away at Camp Buehring, the American military base in Kuwait.

-In her office, Kennedy broke down.
-She was overwhelmed by all stressors of being a single mom deployed during a global pandemic.
-Sure, it was a workable situation: Her oldest is 28 and her youngest is three, so the older children could be parent figures for the younger children.
-And other family members helped out.
-But the truth remained that during 2020, the most unsettling year in recent memory, Mom was half a world away and couldn’t even give her kids a hug.

 "But if I would have known it would be so chaotic at home when I deployed," she said, "I never would have done it."